-FMT\MTD.1/JCRE Management of TSF data
+FMT_MTD.1/JCRE Management of TSF data

-FMT\MTD.1.1/JCRE The TSF shall restrict the ability to modify the list of registered applets' AIDs to the JCRE.
+FMT_MTD.1.1/JCRE The TSF shall restrict the ability to modify the list of registered applets' AIDs to the JCRE.

-• The installer and the Java Card RE manage other TSF data such as the applet life cycle or CAP files, but this management is implementation specific.
+• The Java Card RE manages other TSF data such as the applet life cycle or CAP files, but this management is implementation specific.
 Objects in the Java programming language may also try to query AIDs of installed applets through the lookupAID(...)
 API method.